National unity government: Libya

-Abdul Hamid al-Dabaib, selected as Prime Minister of Libya by the Libyan Political Dialogue Forum (LPDF) on 5 February 2021, is required under the agreements made by the LPDF to nominate a cabinet of ministers to the House of Representatives (HoR) by 26 February 2021, establishing the Government of National Unity (Libya).
+Abdul Hamid Dbeibeh, selected as Prime Minister of Libya by the Libyan Political Dialogue Forum (LPDF) on 5 February 2021, is required under the agreements made by the LPDF to nominate a cabinet of ministers to the House of Representatives (HoR) by 26 February 2021, establishing the Government of National Unity (Libya).

 Luxembourg

 Luxembourg has had two National Union Governments.
 The first was formed in 1916, during World War I (in which Luxembourg was neutral, but occupied by Germany nonetheless).
 It was led by Victor Thorn and included all of the major factions in the Chamber of Deputies, but lasted for only sixteen months.

 The second National Union Government was formed in November 1945, in the aftermath of World War II, which had devastated Luxembourg.
-It was led by Pierre Dupong, who had been Prime Minister in the government in exile in the war, and included all four parties represented in the Chamber of Deputies.
+It was led by Pierre Dupong, who had been prime minister in the government in exile in the war, and included all four parties represented in the Chamber of Deputies.
 The government lasted until 1947, by which time, a normal coalition between two of the three largest parties had been arranged, thus maintaining the confidence of the legislature.

 In addition, Luxembourg had a Liberation Government between November 1944 and November 1945, also under Dupong.
 It served a similar emergency role to a national government, but included only the two largest parties, the CSV and the LSAP.

+Malaysia

+For the first time in Malaysian history, a hung parliament occurred when no political party managed to command a simple majority in the Dewan Rakyat from the 15th general election (GE15).
+Upon the Yang di-Pertuan Agong's call to form a unity government, both Pakatan Harapan and Barisan Nasional agreed to join forces, with Anwar Ibrahim elected as the Prime Minister while Perikatan Nasional decided to be the opposition party.